apache/spark/python/docs/source/user_guide/pandas_on_spark/typehints.rst

     >>> df.groupby('A').apply(pandas_div)

 Notice that the function ``pandas_div`` actually takes and outputs a pandas DataFrame instead of pandas-on-Spark :class:`DataFrame`.
-So, technically the correct types should be pandas'.
+So, technically the correct types should be of pandas.

 With Python 3.7+, you can specify the type hints by using pandas instances as follows: